 What is Ambien (Zolpidem) Withdrawal?

 Medical professionals consider “z-drugs” like Ambien less habit-forming than other sedatives such as benzodiazepines.
 Some people may take this as a sign that Ambien isn’t addictive.
-This leads to unexpected withdrawal symptoms for some people addicted to Ambien.
+This may lead to misuse, abuse, and potentially an addiction.

-Regular Ambien users can build a tolerance to the drug in as little as two weeks.
+Even individuals who take Ambien as prescribed can build a tolerance to the drug in as little as two weeks.

 Seizures have been observed after the discontinuation of [Ambien] in individuals using extremely high doses of this agent, as have other signs of withdrawal including tremor, agitation and anxiety.

 - Uncontrollable crying

 Ambien’s main purpose is the short-term treatment of sleeping disorders, especially insomnia.
 When a person becomes dependent on Ambien and stops taking it, they may be unable to sleep.
 This is known as “rebound insomnia,” a withdrawal symptom in which the inability to sleep returns, often worse than before.
 When users stop taking Ambien entirely and suddenly, the risk of rebound insomnia is increased.
 This is also the time when there is greater risk of complications, such as seizures or even delirium.

 Rebound insomnia occurs because Ambien suppresses the central nervous system and reduces the firing of certain nerves in the brain.
 When the use of Ambien is suddenly stopped, the diminishing effects of Ambien suddenly dissipate, leaving the brain in overdrive trying to overcome this sudden change.
 This results in the inability to sleep, along with increased anxiety and other withdrawal symptoms.
 Rather than quitting cold-turkey, it is recommended to talk with a physician so that the dosages can be tapered down (meaning reduced gradually over time) in a detox setting to prevent the risk of complicated side effects.